When comparing British Airways vs. Cathay Pacific, which is the best option when traveling in Business Class?

 As a nervous flyer, I like to fly British Airways as the pilots tend to keep you informed of turbulence and tend to have a rather comforting (for me) British accent.
 Many have a background in the RAF.
 I am sure pilots from other airlines are equally competent, but there is no other airline that has the Biggles style British Airways pilots.

 Cathay and Cathay for so many reasons!
 British Airways Business Class seats are poor.
 Thin foam, thin seats, no direct aisle access for many of the seats.
 They were groundbreaking when they were launched, but other airlines have improved on their model and are now much, much better than the seats on British Airways.

 Cathay Pacific’s aircraft, with the exception of its regionally outfitted B777s, have a 1-2-1 layout with a reverse herringbone configuration that offers a slightly greater amount of privacy since seats on the side are angled toward the window.
 In contrast, the seats in the middle are angled towards each other.

 I think the best wide-body Business Class layout & seats are (in order from excellent to OK):

 Cathay Pacific B777 (with regional configuration).

 British Airways (all planes).

 Business Class flatbed

-British Airways Club World seats are currently lie flat, but thin, which means less privacy when you are trying to sleep to the point that you can feel quite vulnerable to passing traffic on these seats.
-Of course, if you have a non-aisle seat you will feel less vulnerable, but you do not currently get aisle access from a non-aisle seat, so you have to climb over neighbours to get out.
+British Airways Club World seats are currently lie flat but thin, which means less privacy when you are trying to sleep to the point that you can feel quite vulnerable to passing traffic on these seats.
+Of course, if you have a non-aisle seat, you will feel less vulnerable, but you do not currently get aisle access from a non-aisle seat, so you have to climb over neighbors to get out.